The sodium urine test measures the amount of salt (sodium) in a urine sample.

 Sodium can also be measured in a blood sample.

-Normal values are generally 40 to 220 milliequivalents per liter per day (mEq/L/day), depending on how much fluid and salt you consume.
+For adults, normal urine sodium values are generally 20 mEq/L in a random urine sample and 40 to 220 mEq/L per day (mEq/L/day).
+Your result depends on how much fluid and salt you take in.

-Greater than normal urine sodium levels may be caused by:
+A higher than normal urine sodium level may be due to:

-Lower than normal urine sodium levels may be a sign of:
+A lower than normal urine sodium level may be a sign of:

 Urinary 24 hours sodium; Urine Na+

 Gerber GS, Brendler CB.
 Evaluation of the urologic patient: history, physical examination, and urinalysis.
 In: Wein AJ, Kavoussi LR, Novick AC, et al., eds.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 3.

 McPherson RA, Ben-Ezra J. Basic examination of urine.
 In: McPherson RA, Pincus MR, eds.
 Henry’s Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 28.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.